-Four explosive devices, AR-15 found in vehicle of man arrested at UK Hospital
+Four live explosive devices, AR-15 found in vehicle of man arrested at UK Hospital

 The defense argued that the feeling and evading charges did not have probable cause, but Judge Tackett decided to sustain all 13 counts and move this case forward to the grand jury.

+Carroll’s attorney also asked the judge to lower the bond, which was set at $150,000.
+The judge did not, saying Carroll is a significant danger to the community and at risk for not showing up for court.

-Now, there was mention of two additional charges that could come in this case, as well as possible federal charges, but we don’t have any word on those yet.
+There was mention of two additional charges that could come in this case, as well as possible federal charges, but we don’t have any word on those yet.

 Copyright 2021 WKYT.
 All rights reserved.